-Field name Field Format Optional/ Mandatory or Required Comments LotNumber VARCHAR(6) R Defines the lot number as per Australian Standard AS4590-1999.
-StreetName VARCHAR(30) R Defines the street name as per Australian Standard AS4590-1999.
-The combination of Street Name, Street Type and Street Suffix may occur up to two times.
+Field name Field Format Optional/ Mandatory or Required Comments StreetName VARCHAR(45) R Defines the street name per Australian Standard AS4590.1:2017 5.10.1 Road name.
 This field may only contain letters, numbers, hyphens ('-') and spaces.
 StreetType VARCHAR(4) R A code that defines the street type as allowed for use in MSATS.
 StreetSuffix VARCHAR(2) R A code that defines the street suffix as per Australian Standard AS4590-1999.
 Allowable codes include: CN, E, EX, LR, N, NE, NW, S, SE, SW, UP, W PostalDeliveryType VARCHAR(11) R A code that defines the postal delivery type as per Australian Standard AS4590-1999.
 E.g. CARE PO, CMA, CMB, CPA, GPO BOX, LOCKED BAG, MS, PO BOX, PRIVATE BAG, RSD, RMB, RMS PostalDeliveryNumberPrefix VARCHAR(3) R Defines the postal delivery number prefix as per Australian Standard AS4590-1999.
 This field may only contain a maximum of 3 capital letters.
 PostalDeliveryNumberValue NUMERIC(5) IN RANGE: 0-99999 R Defines the postal delivery number value as per Australian Standard AS4590-1999 PostalDeliveryNumberSuffix VARCHAR(3) R Defines the postal delivery number suffix as per Australian Standard AS4590-1999.
 This field may only contain a maximum of 3 capital letters.
 Locality (SiteAddressCity) VARCHAR(46) М Defines the suburb or locality as per Australian Standard AS4590-1999.
 SiteAddressState VARCHAR(3) М A code that defines the state as per Australian Standard AS4590-1999.
 E.g. AAT, ACT, NSW, NT, QLD, SA, TAS, VIC, WA.
 SiteAddressPostcode CHAR(4) М Defines the postcode as per Australian Standard AS4590-1999.
 This field may only contain 4 numbers.
-SiteAddressDPID NUMERIC(8) IN RANGE: 10000000 - 99999999 R Defines the delivery point identifier as per Australian Standard AS4590-1999
+SiteAddressDPID NUMERIC(8) IN RANGE: 10000000 - 99999999 R Defines the delivery point identifier as per Australian Standard AS4590-1999 UnstructuredAddress1 VARCHAR(80) N/M Mandatory if a structured address is not provided.
+UnstructuredAddress2 VARCHAR(80) Ο